All apprentices are required to adhere to standard safety dress standards when attending their blocks. This attire includes:

 - Notebook or notepad

-- Stage 1A and Stage 4 apprentices must bring also bing along their Low Voltage Rescue/CPR certificate, card or statement from employer to show they are competent.
+- Stage 1A and Stage 4 apprentices must also bring their Low Voltage Rescue/CPR certificate, card or statement from employer to show they are competent.

 Stage 4 Apprentices will demonstrate testing practices and procedures and will be performing 'simulated live work' as defined by the Electrical Safety Act 2002.